Non-contact mechanics of soft and liquid interfaces by hydrodynamic confinement using a frequency-modulated AFM: Principle of frequency modulated AFM

-The FM-AFM probe is positioned above the free surface and vertically displaced across the air–liquid interface, through the upper liquid phase, and toward the liquid–liquid or liquid–solid interface.
-The thickness of the upper liquid layer is typically $400$--$500~\mu$m.
-This distance was kept as small as practically possible in order to minimize viscous damping of the fibre and preserve a high quality factor, while remaining sufficiently large to avoid perturbations from the air–liquid interface.
+The FM-AFM probe is positioned above the free surface and vertically displaced across the air-liquid interface, through the upper liquid phase, and toward the liquid-liquid or liquid-solid interface.
+The thickness of the upper liquid layer is typically $400$-$500~\mu$m.
+This distance was kept as small as practically possible in order to minimize viscous damping of the fiber and preserve a high quality factor, while remaining sufficiently large to avoid perturbations from the air-liquid interface.
 As both liquids are transparent, and have similar refractive indices, the interface position cannot be determined by a simple optical method during the experiment.
 As a result, the probe is approached without direct knowledge of its distance to the interface.
-The position of the interface is subsequently determined from the hydrodynamic signature measured by FM-AFM, as described below.
+The position of the interface is subsequently determined from the hydrodynamic drainage in its vicinity, as described below.

-Approach–retract cycles are performed at a constant speed of $50~\mathrm{nm\,s^{-1}}$, much smaller than the characteristic oscillation velocity of the sphere \cite{note_v}, ensuring quasi-static measurement conditions.
-All measurements are conducted at room temperature in PDMS oils or water–glycerol mixtures of controlled viscosity.
+Approach-retract cycles are performed at a constant speed of $50~\mathrm{nm\,s^{-1}}$, much smaller than the vertical oscillation velocity of the sphere \cite{note_v}, ensuring quasi-static measurement conditions.
+All measurements are conducted at room temperature in PDMS oils or water-glycerol mixtures of controlled viscosity.

-For a typical experiment in a $0.24~\mathrm{Pa\,s}$ water–glycerol mixture ($\rho \approx 1230~\mathrm{kg\,m^{-3}}$, $v = 6\times10^{-6}~\mathrm{m\,s^{-1}}$, $R = 2.5~\mu\mathrm{m}$), the Reynolds number is $Re \simeq 2\times10^{-7}$, indicating that inertial effects are negligible and that the flow is in the Stokes regime.
+For a typical experiment in a $0.24~\mathrm{Pa\,s}$ water-glycerol mixture ($\rho \approx 1230~\mathrm{kg\,m^{-3}}$, $v = 6\times10^{-6}~\mathrm{m\,s^{-1}}$, $R = 2.5~\mu\mathrm{m}$, typical experimental parameters are shown in Table \ref{tab:exp_params}), the Reynolds number is $Re \simeq 2\times10^{-7}$, indicating that inertial effects are negligible and that the flow is in the Stokes regime.
 The hydrodynamic interaction is thus governed by viscous forces, and the confined flow can be described within the lubrication approximation, corresponding to a Poiseuille-type flow in the thin liquid film.
 This regime is required for the validity of elastohydrodynamic models used throughout this work.